matter-labs/zksync-dapp-portal/hyperchains/README.md

     ```
     This will regenerate `/hyperchains/config.json` file.
 You can edit this file manually if needed.
 3. Now you can start or build the application.
 See [Development](#development-server) or [Production](#production) section below for more details.

-<small>Note: if you put multiple .env files in the `/hyperchains` folder - all of them will be available in the Portal after building the hyperchain config.
-Last edited .env file will be the default network</small>
 </details>

 ### Configure automatically with form